|

 …let me assure you I can completely relate.

-When I first started blogging, this was what my house looked like.
-Believe me, it didn’t feel Pinterest-worthy at all.
+When I first started blogging, this was my breakfast nook.

 But one day we had a workday at my sister’s first fixer-upper and it completely changed my mind about what truly makes a house a home.